 Is asynchronous learning better than synchronous learning?

-While asynchronous learning provides a more well-rounded learning experience for your child, synchronous learning can also work if they thrive in that environment.
-It is important to make asynchronous learning easy to grasp to avoid overwhelming your child.
+While asynchronous learning provides your child with a more well-rounded learning experience, synchronous learning can also work if they thrive in that environment.
+Making asynchronous learning easy to grasp is important to avoid overwhelming your child.

 What benefits can I expect my kids to have from asynchronous learning?